kdcllc/Bet.Extensions.Resilience/src/Bet.Extensions.Resilience.Abstractions/README.md

             });
 ```

-2. Use withing the other components by getting values from the `PolicyBucket`
+2. Use the Polly policy withing the other components by getting values from the `PolicyBucket` registry.

 ```csharp